 This Copycat Hostess Ding Dong Cake recipe is a rich, decadent chocolate cake, with a creamy filling and chocolate ganache spread over the top!
 So easy, you’ll love it!

-Growing up my mom would buy us Little Debbie snacks and Hostess snacks for our lunch boxes.
+Growing up my mom would buy us Little Debbie oatmeal cream pies and Hostess snacks for our lunch boxes.
 We never knew what she would come home with, but I always got a little giddy when a box of Ding Dongs were in the cabinet.

 Two layers or chocolate cake with a cream filling, all coated in chocolate ganache.